 - Unrevised resubmissions of applications not invited to submit full proposals in a previous year.

-Each application must be submitted to the APSF electronically via the APSF website (dev2.apsf.org).
-Each submission should include a cover letter, 3-page project description, CV of the PI, and bibliography.
-The project description must be no longer than three single-sided pages, single-spaced, with a 12 pt. font size and with 1-inch margins on all sides.
+Each application must be submitted to the APSF electronically via [email protected].
+Each submission should include a submission form, cover letter, 3-page project description, CV of the PI, and bibliography.
+The submission form requests information about the investigator team and includes the following questions: “What is the patient safety problem you will address?” and “How do you think this problem will impact anesthesia safety?”
+The project description must be no longer than three pages, single-spaced, with a 12 pt. font size and with 1-inch margins on all sides.
 All pages must be numbered and include a footer with the Principal Investigator’s name.
 Cover letter, CV, and Bibliography are not part of the three-page limit.
 The LOI should be organized as follows:

-- Cover Letter: On letterhead of the institution that is sponsoring the investigation.
+- Cover Letter: On letterhead of the institution that is sponsoring the investigation, addressed to the SEC Chair, from the principal investigator and to include the title of the project.

-- Curriculum Vitae: Include a CV or biographical sketch of the principal investigator (2 pages maximum), listing only most relevant publications.
-A CV of one co-investigator (2 pages maximum) may be included if this is deemed necessary.
+- Curriculum Vitae: Include a CV or biographical sketch of the principal investigator using the NIH biosketch format (5 pages maximum).
+A CV of one co-investigator (same format as that of the PI) may be included if this is deemed necessary.
 Name other members of the research team under Qualifications of Key Individuals; see above.

 Stage 2: Announcement of Finalists & Full Proposals

-Those invited for full proposal submissions will be given instructions to electronically submit full proposals.
-At the applicants request, the Scientific Evaluation Committee will provide a brief critique of LOIs that are not invited to submit a full proposal.
+Those invited for full proposal submissions will be given instructions to submit full proposals.
+At the applicant’s request, the Scientific Evaluation Committee will provide a brief critique of LOIs that are not invited to submit a full proposal.

-Awards for projects to begin January 1, 2021 will be announced after the annual meeting of the APSF Board of Directors meeting in October 2020 at the ASA annual meeting.
+Awards for projects to begin January 1, 2025 will be announced in October 2024 at the ASA annual meeting.

 Chair, APSF Scientific Evaluation Committee